cs2113-f24/cs2113-f24.github.io/wrkshts/J6-wrksht.md

 # Worksheet: J6

 Worksheets are self-guided activities that reinforce lectures.
 They are not graded for accuracy, only for completion.
-Worksheets are due by Sunday night before the next lecture.
+They are due, on github by 11:59pm on the day of the lecture.

 Submit a file called `worksheet-J6.md` in your repo for this assignment.
 Submit a file called `worksheet-J6.md` in your repo for this assignment.